Project Management

 Searching and filtering

 The projects table supports full-text search and column-level filtering.
-Use the search bar to find projects by name, or apply filters on status, client, tags, date range, and other columns.
+Use the search bar to find projects by name, or apply filters on status, client, tags, and available table columns.
 Filters can be combined to narrow results.

 Note: Table pagination adjusts automatically based on your screen size.
 If you do not see all your projects, check if a filter is active or navigate to the next page.